House Republicans release redacted Russia report

 "Many of the redactions include information that is publicly available, such as witness names and information previously declassified," Conaway said.

-Republicans ended their investigation into Russia's 2016 election meddling last month, concluding they found no evidence that Trump's team had colluded with Russians.
+The House Intelligence Committee ended its investigation into Russia's 2016 election meddling last month, concluding they found no evidence that Trump's team had colluded with Russians.

 "We found no evidence of collusion, and so we found perhaps some bad judgment, inappropriate meetings," Conaway said when they submitted their report for declassification.

 But Democrats say Republicans failed to interview key witnesses and issue subpoenas to obtain necessary information, and were not interested in uncovering collusion.
 They are now continuing their own investigation without Republicans into Russia's election meddling.
+They released a 98-page minority views document that pushes back on the Republican conclusions.

+"Throughout the investigation, Committee Republicans chose not to seriously investigate — or even see, when in plain sight — evidence of collusion between the Trump campaign and Russia, instead adopting the role of defense counsel for key investigation witnesses," California Rep. Adam Schiff, the top Democrat on the panel, said in a statement.

+Trump has seized on the Republican findings, claiming multiple times that the committee found no collusion, despite Democrats disputing that finding.
+He tweeted again on Friday that the Republican report found "no evidence" of collusion.